My doctor recently compared my uneasy adjustment since suffering a heart attack to being like a stressful move to a foreign country.

 “The graveyards of the world are filled with indispensable people!”

-In the words of Susannah Fox:
+And in the words of Susannah Fox:

 “The number one thing that people try to do is to get the hell out of the kingdom of the sick and back to the kingdom of the well.”